awaelchli/lightning-examples/examples/gpt/README.md

 We benchmarked different settings for efficient training of a GPT model with high parameter counts using the Fully Sharded Data Parallel strategy (FDSP).
 The model architecture is based on OpenAI's GPT-2.
 The code was modified from [Andrej Karpathy's minGPT repository](https://github.com/karpathy/minGPT) and accelerated using
 Lightning Lite for distributed training.
 The hyperparameters in these experiments are not optimized for best convergence.
-We are only intersted in benchmarking how to scale the model to use the available hardwere as efficiently as possible.
+We are only intersted in benchmarking how to scale the model to use the available hardware as efficiently as possible.

 ## 1.4B Model in a Single Machine